-One highly successful initiative was the publishing of a St. Patrick's Asquith Cookbook.
-Parents and children were encouraged to submit their family favourite recipes for publication in a school cookbook.
-This initiative took a group of dedicated parents many hours to bring together but eventuated in a magnificent book that will be treasured by families for years to come.
+One highly successful initiative was the St. Patrick's Asquith School Fete.
+This initiative took a group of dedicated parents many days and hours to bring together but eventuated in a magnificent community celebration that will be treasured by families for years to come.
+The school fete has broad appeal in the school and the broader community with great food, entertainment and fun for all ages.

-We are blessed at St Pat's to have fantastic teachers and parents, who work together for the betterment of our children, this creates a wonderful community.
+We are certainly blessed at St Pat's to have fantastic teachers and parents, who work together for the betterment of our children, this creates a wonderful community.
 We acknowledge the school leadership and staff of St. Patrick's for their efforts to keep the school community safe and learning throughout the year.